Artist Statement

 Charmagne was rejected entry into A-level art because her teacher said she would struggle to keep up and fine art “wasn’t really her thing”.
 Learning to turn pain into power, Charmagne left A levels, went to college instead and became the first in her family to ever attend university - she now hold a Masters Degree in Fine Art.

-Collaborating with mental health charities, organisations, scientists and creatives.
-The artists work continues to exhibited and purchased internationally for private and public art collections, with her latest exhibitions including Sotheby’s, London.
+Collaborating with mental health charities, organisations, scientists and creatives, the artists continues to exhibit and sell her art internationally for private and public art collections, with her latest exhibitions including Sotheby’s, London.